sponnoly/metric-report/metric-report/README.md

-# metric-reporter
+# metric-report

-This repository holds the source code for the metric-reporter.
+This repository holds the source code for the metric-report.

 ## Prerequisites